sarahquigley/milk-mustache/src/_posts/recipes/2012-05-28-picadillo.md

     yield: 4 - 6 portions
   notes:
     - "Adapted from Better Home and Gardens: Mexican Cook Book, published in 1977."
     - Picadillo is a Latin American meat dish.
-This version is a subtly sweet Mexican variation with nuts, apples and raisins.
-It's excellent as a tortilla or taco filling or served over plain or flavourted rice.
+This version is a subtly sweet variation with nuts, apples and raisins.
+It's excellent as a tortilla or taco filling or served over plain or flavoured rice.
 I like to accompany it with a combination of toppings such as chopped tomatoes, grated cheese, spinach, lettuce, home-made guacamole, chopped red onion, hot sauce, yoghurt or sour cream.
   ingredient-lists:
     main:
       ingredients: